straightdave/arion/README.md

 > `<Raw JSON>` must compile to the real request data struct of that endpoint.

 ### Call gRPC endpoint
-In this example, we using *postgal* as gRPC client:
+In this example, we using clients as gRPC client:
 ```
-./postgal -e SayHello -d '{"message": "value will be ignored"}' -h :50051
+./arion_XXXXXXXX -e SayHello -d '{"message": "value will be ignored"}' -h :50051
 ```

-## Usage of *postgal*
+## Usage of clients

 ```
-Usage of ./postgal:
+Usage of ./arion_XXXXXXXX:
   -B string
     	protobuf binary data file
   -C uint